-Redundancy: A Blockchain continuously replicates on group of nodes in a network, which ensures that there is no point of failure, no matter how many transactions take place at a point.
+Redundancy: A Blockchain continuously replicates on a group of nodes in a network, which ensures that there is no point of failure, no matter how many transactions take place at a point.

 Immutable: The Blockchain architecture restricts hackers to tamper the data stored on it.
 Reason one is, unlocking a block would require unlocking of successive blocks as well.
 Reason two is the digital signature.
-Blockchain data is secured with digital fingerprint, which includes date and timestamp.
+Blockchain data is secured with a digital fingerprint, which includes date and timestamp.
 Tampering any block of data will change its date and time, eventually, not allowing it to match another block.

 Encryption: Digital signatures based on cryptographic keys protect defines asset ownership and protects it from any unauthorized transaction.

-- Smart Contracts: Also known as self-executing contracts, these are computer programs, wherein the terms of agreement are preprogrammed.
-The concept behind smart contracts is to enable trade between two anonymous parties, over internet, and without any intermediary.
+- Smart Contracts: Also known as self-executing contracts, these are computer programs, wherein the terms of the agreement are preprogrammed.
+The concept behind smart contracts is to enable trade between two anonymous parties, over the internet, and without any intermediary.